-Although we are the sponsor of these postretirement plans and record the funded status of these plans, the Exchange and its subsidiaries reimburse us for approximately 58% of the annual benefit expense of these plans, which represents pension benefits for employees performing administrative services and an allocated share of costs for employees in departments that support the administrative functions.
-For our funded pension plan, amounts are settled in cash for the portion of pension costs allocated to the Exchange and its subsidiaries.
+Although we are the sponsor of these postretirement plans and record the funded status of these plans, there are reimbursements between us and the Exchange and its subsidiaries for their allocated share of pension income or cost.
+These reimbursements represent pension benefits for employees performing administrative services and an allocated share of plan (income) cost for employees in departments that support the administrative functions.
+In 2023, we reimbursed the Exchange and its subsidiaries for approximately 60% of the annual defined benefit pension income, and the Exchange and its subsidiaries reimbursed us for approximately 36% of the annual SERP cost.
+For our funded pension plan, amounts are settled in cash for the portion of pension (income) cost allocated to the Exchange and its subsidiaries.
 For our unfunded SERP, we pay the obligations when due and amounts are settled in cash between entities when there is a payout.